As with any Scouts activity planning is key, so this step works you through the various things you need to consider as part of your planning.

 Remember to keep a virtual programme in reserve, as infection rates, and therefore, the readiness level may change at short notice.

 The guidance document provides some useful checklists to help you with the planning of your meetings.
+You can also find a combined activity planning matrix and risk assessment template on the risk assessment tools page.

 Communicating with Parents & Young People

 One way to gain this consent could be through Online Scout Manager.
-For example, by using a 'Return to Outdoor Scouting' Event, including the relavent details and risk assessment, stating that if they sign up to the event this would be their explicit consent for returning to face-to-face scouting.
+For example, by using a 'Return to Outdoor Scouting' Event, including the relevant details and risk assessment, stating that if they sign up to the event this would be their explicit consent for returning to face-to-face scouting.
 Another alternative might be through replying to an email or online form.
 If you need support setting this up please contact your GSL or DC.

 You should also ensure that young people are informed about why and how we need to do things differently.